 In Hue, I stayed in the Indochine Palace Hotel which is located in the newer and more commercial part of town.
 It is a large hotel with a nice imperial feel.
 Breakfast was one of the best I’ve had at the same price range.
 Could not recommend a better hotel in Hue.

-Best way to get around is to hire your own car with driver although these days, it may be more economical to do a mix of UBER or Grab and joining local tours.
+Best way to get around is to hire your own car with driver although these days, it may be more economical to do a mix of Grab and joining local tours.
 The bulk of the places listed here (except for the more isolated My Son and the imperial tombs in Hue) can be visited via ride sharing apps.

 Alternatively, you can check out this great resource with easy-to-use itinerary planners to various destinations.